promptfoo/promptfoo/examples/simple-cli/README.md

-This example is pre-configured in `promptfooconfig.yaml` (both identical examples).
+This example is pre-configured in `promptfooconfig.yaml`.
 That means you can just run:

 ```
 promptfoo eval